Federal Reserve says consumer distress is at a 12-year high and credit cards are the canary in the coal mine

 -

-Stop charging anything on your credit cards that you can’t pay off immediately.
+Stop charging for what you can’t pay off immediately

 -